 ACCESS & LOCATION:

 There are 25 suites, one deluxe suite, and two villas.
-All options are spaced either side of the main lodge, amidst well-kept garden grounds.
-Housed within timber, stone, thatch, and glass structures, each suite contains a double bed or twin beds, bedside tables and lighting, a writing desk and chair, and a separate seating area.
-There’s a good selection of amenities, such as air conditioning, fans, telephone, tea-and-coffee station, mini-bar, safe, and hairdryer.
-The spacious washroom offers flush toilet, twin washbasins with mirrors over, shower, and bathtub with shower attachment.
-Outside, on the tiled deck area, there’s an outdoor shower too!
-There’s also a couple of chairs and a table, providing a nice little spot to relax and enjoy your views.
+All the rooms are spaced on either side of the main lodge, amidst well-kept gardens.
+Stylishly constructed of timber, stone, thatch and glass, each suite contains a double or twin beds, bedside tables with lighting, a writing desk, and a separate seating area.
+There’s a good selection of usual features such as air conditioning, fans, telephone, tea-and-coffee station, mini-bar, safe, and hairdryer.
+The spacious washroom comprises his and hers washbasins, shower, flush toilet and bathtub.
+Outside on the tiled deck there’s an outdoor shower too, with chairs and table providing a lovely spot to relax and enjoy your views.

-Bush Lodge’s communal buildings are linked with the guest accommodation along tidy pathways through the grounds.
-The main lodge is a large timber, stone, thatch, and glass structure.
-Its interiors include the luxurious lounge, with a lot of plush leather seating around coffee tables and ottomans, indoor plants for a touch of fresh greenery, and artefacts on walls and other surfaces for a dash of intrigue!
-The dining area features chic individual and group tables flanked by smart upright chairs, in readiness for delicious meals.
+The main communal buildings are linked with the guest accommodation along tidy pathways through the grounds.
+Its interior includes a luxurious lounge - stylishly lit with plush leather seating around coffee tables and ottomans, indoor plants for a touch of greenery, and artifacts on walls and other surfaces for a dash of intrigue!
+The dining area has individual or group tables, in readiness for delicious meals.
 There’s also a well-stocked bar and a wine cellar.
-Guests can dine al fresco too, on the lodge’s decks or within the traditional boma.
+Guests can choose to dine al fresco on the decking, or within the traditional boma.